top of page

 The term 'credulous' derives its etymology from the Latin word 'credulus,' which in turn is linked to 'credere,' meaning 'to believe' or 'to trust.'
 The suffix '-ulous' in 'credulous' serves to form an adjective, implying a disposition or tendency toward a particular quality.
 Therefore, the etymology of 'credulous' reveals its roots in the concept of trust or belief, highlighting the inclination of individuals who are prone to accepting information without skepticism or critical examination.
 This etymological insight sheds light on the word's meaning and conveys the idea of a readiness to believe without questioning, which characterizes those described as 'credulous.'

-Quiz: Find the meaning of credulous
+Quiz: Find the meaning of the adjective credulous:

 Try Again!